akirosingh/awesome-climbing-web/README.md

 [Mountain Project Send Pyramid](https://chromewebstore.google.com/detail/mountain-project-send-pyr/fdnfbapicfkfkplchkelkecchbcniaie) - Chrome extension to view your send pyramid from Mountain Project ticks

 [8a.nu](https://www.8a.nu/) - An online ticklist and community for routes and boulders

+[8a.nu height](https://chromewebstore.google.com/detail/8anu-height/oialkklcgchchhobefifjfpgbkcnhhna) - A chrome extension that fills height information on routes and boulders

+[BetaBlock](https://chromewebstore.google.com/detail/betablock/mahobpgiehopfjpgnbaabebmnimbcfdg) - A chrome extension that censors tick notes, and descriptions on mountain project and 8a.nu so you can browse without spoiling an onsight

+[Hard Climbs](https://hardclimbs.info/) - A website that tells the stories of the most difficult routes and boulders in the world

 [sendage](https://sendage.com/) - An online ticklist and community for rutes and boulders